 Through it all, I also hope to escape some of the inevitable stuffiness that occurs in more formal settings.
 That doesn’t mean I intend to start spewing four-letter words in your inboxes each day, but rather that there be a more conversational tone and a bit more room to take a stab at things and, frankly, be wrong.
 It also leaves a little more space, hopefully, for applying novel interpretations of broader questions of political economy in a Eurasian context.
 The world is changing very quickly, we have little idea what comes next, and curiously, we so far have limited evidence that countries like Russia are adapting in kind though issues like climate change have rapidly come to the fore for policy agendas.
-Finally, it leaves me space to occasionally put out posts that aren’t in newsletter format, and offer analysis or else make room for short thought experiments or dives into new ideas as I find that there’s more every day I don’t know and too little time to know it.
+Finally, it leaves me space to occasionally put out posts that offer analysis or else make room for short thought experiments or dives into new ideas as I find that there’s more every day I don’t know and too little time to know it.

 Now that I'm gainfully employed, I can't write as much content anymore, nor do I think that'd add much value at this point for my readers if I'm just trying to plug a few bits and bobs together without any thought.
 Everything will be free so no need to pay.
 I'm hoping to write daily, but I can't make any promises.
 Nothing I write reflects the views of my employer.